 (teaching support worker, Orkney Islands Council – full report available at www.celcis.org.uk)

-Social Pedagogy case study
+Social Pedagogy case studies of working with children:

 As one of our participants on a 9-day social pedagogy course we ran for SIRCC, Michael Greig from Edinburgh City Council has been actively developing social pedagogy within his practice.
 He’s kindly written an insightful case study that shows how social pedagogical concepts can be applied in the interaction with children and young people.
 You can read his essay here.

 This short paper comes from a presentation by Viki Bird, a residential worker from Essex.
 She describes how social pedagogy has benefitted the young people in their care by creating a culture that focusses more on relationships, helps them develop a sense of identity and challenges negative stereotypes about young people in care.
 You can read Viki’s inspiring paper here.

 And this summary offers an insight into how social pedagogy can enhance foster care.
 Dave Kingswood shares some of his learning from the Head Heart Hands demonstration programme back in 2014-2016.
 You can find out more about Dave’s reflections here.

 Matthew McFadzean from Care Visions and one of the participants in our Leonardo Mobility project has written a short article on how he has used nonviolent communication with a girl in his children’s home.
 It’s a truly inspiring read, and Matthew has kindly made it available here.

 Claire Parker from Derbyshire has shared how their creative mentoring work with young people in care is making a difference and how social pedagogy underpins their brilliant work.
 You can read Claire’s excellent paper here.

 Bianka Lang from Essex has been at the forefront of developing social pedagogy in children’s social work.
 In this article, she outlines how it can help find new ways at uncertain times.
 You can read Bianka’s paper here.